Blepharoplasty (Eyelid Surgery)

 If you are wondering how blepharoplasty can change the way you look, you need to know how eyelid surgery is performed and what you can expect from this procedure.
-This pamphlet can address many common questions and provide you the information to begin considering blepharoplasty.

 Successful facial plastic surgery is a result of good rapport between patient and surgeon.
 Trust, based on realistic expectations and exacting medical expertise, develops in the consulting stages before surgery.
 Your surgeon can answer specific questions about your specific needs.